 In my talk I will briefly go over the most popular techniques used by malware and I will show a couple of real world examples to those.
 After it I will present two simple proof of concept tools that I created, which will make the client’s computer to look like a malware researcher’s machine.
 One is a kernel driver, the other is a simple Windows application.
 These tools will focus on few of the initially presented methods.
 I will also talk about other ways these ideas could be implemented.

-This was presented at Security Fest 2017.Speakers: Czaba Fitzl
+Presented at Security Fest 2017.Speakers: Csaba Fitzl